Read Existentialism with voice, context, and method in the same frame.

 Prompt 2: Provide a list of the key contributions Existentialism has made to philosophical thought.

-The central claim is this: Existentialism has made several key contributions to philosophical thought, some of which include.
+In plain terms: Existentialism has made several key contributions to philosophical thought, some of which include.

-The added historical insight is that Existentialism is best read as a method of pressure, not only as a set of theses.
+Existentialism is best read as a method of pressure, not only as a set of theses.
 The question is what the thinker makes harder to ignore.

 Existentialists focus on the individual’s unique position as a self-determining agent responsible for the authenticity of their choices and actions.